Hijab and burqa controversies in Europe: Kosovo

 The Republic of Kosovo declared independence from Serbia in 2008.
-Since then, Kosovo has been recognised by 103 other countries, with Serbia rejecting it, along with their independence, alongside others such as Russia, China and Spain.
+Since then, Kosovo has been recognized by 103 other countries, with Serbia rejecting it, along with their independence, alongside others such as Russia, China and Spain.
 The Kosovo government drafted the new Republic of Kosovo constitution in 2008.
 This constitution stipulates "equality of all individuals" and includes statutes that designate religious freedom, as well as freedom of expression.
-Only a year following the ratification of their constitution, the government of Kosovo passed legislation that banned the wearing of headscarves in schools, on the basis of Kosovo being a secular country, despite having a population of two million people, in which 96% are Muslim.
+Only a year following the ratification of their constitution, the government of Kosovo passed legislation that banned the wearing of headscarves in schools, based on Kosovo being a secular country, despite having a population of two million people, in which 96% are Muslim.

 The Ministry of Education, Science, and Technology constructed this prohibition of Islamic headscarves.
 The Ministry of Education, Science, and Technology received ample support within the government; when interviewed by Mark Lowen from BBC News, Kosovo's Deputy Foreign Minister, Vlora Citaku explained: "The scarf in Kosovo is not an element of our identity.
 It's a sign of submission of female to male, rather than a sign of choice.
 I don't think a 16 or 17-year-old, let alone a five-year-old, can take the conscious decision to wear a scarf".

 In 2009, the headscarf ban was challenged by a young woman who claimed it was infringing upon her constitutional rights.
-The state court ruled against her following the precedent set by the European Court of Human Rights asserting "in order to reconcile the interests of the various groups and ensure that everyone's beliefs are respected".
+The state court ruled against her following the precedent set by the European Court of Human Rights asserting "to reconcile the interests of the various groups and ensure that everyone's beliefs are respected".
 Despite protests and further challenges of the ban by the "Islamic-oriented Justice Party", the Islamic headscarf ban is prevailing.

 Latvia

 A legal ban of face-covering Islamic clothing was adopted by the Latvian parliament.
-Latvia's president, Vejonis, stated that there was a security component involved when he came out officially supporting the ban.
+Latvian president Raimonds Vējonis stated at the time that there was a security component involved when he came out officially supporting the ban.
 The country was at the time preparing to welcome 250 refugees from the Middle East and Africa.
-Vejonis stated in a public interview: "I don't want to somehow escalate the situation and raise the possible threat level in our region.
+Vējonis stated in a public interview: "I don't want to somehow escalate the situation and raise the possible threat level in our region.
 It is my personal opinion on why I support the ban on the burqa".

 Latvian Justice Minister Dzintars Rasnacs stated publicly just a few months later that the government was debating two versions of the ban: "The first is to ban wearing clothes covering face only in certain places, including the state or educational ones.
 The second is to ban wearing burqa in all public places.
 The second concept was finally approved".
 However, this time he made it clear that the ban had nothing to do with threats to public safety, but in fact to protect "Latvia's cultural values, our common public and cultural space, and each individual".